IAYMH2025 – Workshops

 There are a plethora of international and national policy documents pertaining to the mental health of young people all around the world.
 But how are these high level documents translated into meaningful programs on the ground?
 And how can you work in your community to effect such translation?
 This workshop will offer perspectives on integrating mental health care into primary health care systems, crucial for low and middle-income countries.

-WORKSHOP 5: Substance Use and The Drug Toxicity Crisis
+WORKSHOP 5: Substance Use

 WORKSHOP 6: Social Media